Mclmadden/CB68/Week_8.md

 Set general range to 1 - 8.5 km/s for all channel maps.

-Generate channel maps with `plt.subplots` or generate individually and edit in Inkscape?

 ### Friday 3/17

 Format figures for channel maps.

-Inspect the 7 molecules in CARTA to determine colormap stretch parameters for the moment maps.
+Inspect the 7 molecules in CARTA to determine colormap stretch parameters for the moment maps script.

+Experiment with bounds to zoom in on outflow regions, rather than the entire field of view.

+Generate channel maps with `plt.subplots` or generate individually and edit in Inkscape?